jtitra/field-workshops/se-workshop-ff/instruqt-track/04-lab3-targeted-feature-releases/assignment.md

 <br>

 > # Introduce a Change
-It's great that we have our feature behind a feature flag now to determine whether the feature is rolled out, but some users need this feature faster than others are are motivated to try it even if it's in more of a Beta stage.
+It's great that we have our feature behind a feature flag now to determine whether the feature is rolled out, but some users need this feature faster than others are motivated to try it even if it's in more of a Beta stage.
 Lets see how we can get this feature to just those users.

 > # Navigate to the `Code Editor` Tab to Continue
 1. Run the following commands to build a new Docker image and starte the container, ensuring you replace the `<your_ff_key>` with the SDK key you previously copied in the prior lab and make sure you use the **cachingv3** branch.